WingyiC/Data-Structures-Practice/README.md

 - addAtIndex, addToFront, addToBack,get, removeAtIndex, removeFromFront, removeFromBack, isEmpty, size, clear, getBackingArray

 ###### 2) Lazy Delete Linked List:
+*When removing a node from the list, the node is marked as deleted, but not actually being removed.
+When adding a node, if there are no deleted nodes, add the new node normally at the tail of the list.
+If there are deleted nodes, then we put the data into the deleted node, and set it to undeleted.*

 - isEmpty, size, add, compress, clear, contains, remove, deletedNodeCount

 ###### 3) Stack and Queue (implemented using both circular array and linked list)